terra-campaigns/arrival/campaign/part02/chap012.md

 - [x] Define party level, easy DC, deadly CR, XP and treasure benchmarks ([_campaignTracker](../_campaignTracker.md))
 - [x] Review [Fronts](../factions/_fronts.md) and check if new front has materialised
 - [x] Review [Factions](../factions/_factionGame.md) and run one [faction turn](../../rules/factionRules.md), if last turn was 3+ game weeks ago, including decide what remaining relevant NPCs are doing, and their respective checks (Background Actors, wwn334)
-- [ ] Detail strong start
+- [x] Detail strong start
-- [ ] Outline potential scenes, drafting locations, NPCs and encounters as needed.
-Define alternatives to combat for all scenes (1 or 2)
+- [x] Outline potential scenes, drafting locations, NPCs and encounters as needed.
+Define alternatives to combat for all scenes.
 - [ ] Define secrets & clues, adding links to them in scenes
-- [ ] Outline fantastic locations, reviewing scenes and secrets
+- [ ] Outline and update location notes, reviewing scenes and secrets
 - [ ] Outline potential NPCs, reviewing all above
 - [ ] Define treasure
+- [ ] Update random encounter tables
 - [ ] Prepare Owlbear, if applicable